Get started with Razor Pages in ASP.NET Core

 This tutorial teaches the basics of building an ASP.NET Core Razor Pages web app.
-We recommend you complete Introduction to Razor Pages before starting this tutorial.
-Razor Pages is the recommended way to build UI for web applications in ASP.NET Core.
+Razor Pages is the recommended way to build UI for web apps in ASP.NET Core.

 There are three versions of this tutorial: